Best LED Lights (with PAR) for Planted Aquariums – From Small to Large

 Nicrew 24/7 lighting schedule #ad

-Start with dim white light in the morning, peak at noon, reduce in the afternoon, shift to blue moonlight at night, and turn off by midnight.
+The above schedule is an excellent one to follow if your light lacks a 24/7 automatic lighting feature.
+It begins with dimmed white light in the morning, reaches peak intensity at noon, slightly decreases in the afternoon, transitions to blue moonlight at night, and turns off completely at midnight.

 Frequently Asked Questions